 AB 2061 (proposed and sponsored by CAIB) took effect in January 1992.
-The intent of this legislation was to protect small business from inappropriate and unreasonable regulation, by requiring state and regional agencies to conduct a small business economic impact assessment on every new regulation BEFORE it is implemented.
+The intent of this legislation was to protect small business from inappropriate and unreasonable regulation.
+Requiring state and regional agencies to conduct a small business economic impact assessment on every new regulation BEFORE it is implemented.

 CAIB Special Report

 The CAIB Special Report provides Sacramento with a proven strategy to encourage California’s 3.5 million small businesses to expand, generate thousands of new jobs, create substantial new revenues to end budget deficits, and stimulate economic recovery.
-Our plan suggests incorporating proven methodologies into California’s system of governance for effective regulatory review, and small businesses exemptions from unnecessary, inappropriate, and unreasonable regulations.
+Our plan suggests incorporating proven methodologies into California’s system of governance for effective regulatory review.
+As well as provide small businesses exemptions from unnecessary, inappropriate, and unreasonable regulations.

 CAIB‘s goal is to restore confidence and trust in our government, generate optimism and hope, and build a business friendly California, all of which will lead us to economic recovery.